jonananas999/remote-conrtrol-macro/README/README.md

 New to this game so give me suggestments for imporvement thank you and have fun reading.

 Hey there!
-I'm Jonas, a 17-year old high school student from Germany, currently preparing for my Abitur next year.
+I'm Jonas, a 17 year old high school student from Germany, currently preparing for my Abitur next year.

 RC macro Features: